 A significant practical barrier to research collaboration is the fact that the needs of every team are subtly different.
 Each researcher has different expertise, access to different local digital infrastructure and, particularly when handling sensitive data, different ethics and governance arrangements which need to be adhered to.
 This problem is amplified when talking about collaboration internationally.

-This project aims to document use cases covering the main barriers faced by research collaborations in this space, and then show how they can be met using cloud-based data technologies (technologies which are accessible via a secure internet connection rather than locally).
+This project aimed to document use cases covering the main barriers faced by research collaborations in this space, and then show how they can be met using cloud-based data technologies (technologies which are accessible via a secure internet connection rather than locally).

-The key innovations this project will address are:
+The key innovations this project addressed are: